-Attendance officer to continue to work with families to reduce the number of PAs - this to be reported on headline measures.
+Assistant Head for Personal Development Behaviour and Welfare to work with the attendance officer to continue to work with families to reduce the number of PAs - this to be reported on head-line measures.

 New EWO appointed for the West who will meet with school welfare staff to discuss what they can offer re support for attendance this year.